Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Case study: Evolution of a binary system with SSE and METISSE in BSE

-While the overall evolutionary path for the binary predicted by METISSE agrees well with SSE, there are also some discrepancies.
+While the overall evolutionary path for the binary predicted by METISSE agrees well with SSE, there are some discrepancies.
 Both SSE and METISSE predict mass transfer due to RLOF on the nuclear timescale until the primary explodes in a supernova.
 However, the amount of mass transferred from the primary to the secondary with the SSE formulae (5.14\Msun{}) is twice as much compared to METISSE (2.66\Msun{}).
 This is due to the differences in the implementation of mass transfer in both codes during the core helium burning phase of high-mass giant stars (Section~\ref{sec:hrd_metisse_sse}).
-SSE continuously predicts a higher stellar radius compared to METISSE during this phase as the primary loses mass (see Figure~\ref{fig:comp_bse_metisse}).
+SSE continuously predicts a higher stellar radius compared to METISSE during this phase as the primary loses mass (Figure~\ref{fig:comp_bse_metisse}).
 The ratio of stellar radius to the Roche-lobe radius is similarly higher.
-Since the amount of mass transferred on the nuclear timescale in BSE varies as the cube of the ratio of stellar radius to the Roche-lobe radius \citep[Eqn 58 of][]{Hurley:2002}, therefore more matter is transferred from the primary to the secondary in SSE's case as compared to METISSE for a similar amount of time ($\sim$ 0.7\,Myr).
+Since the amount of mass transferred on the nuclear timescale in BSE varies as the cube of the ratio of stellar radius to the Roche-lobe radius \citep[Eqn 58 of][]{Hurley:2002}, more material is transferred from the primary to the secondary in SSE's case as compared to METISSE for a similar amount of time ($\sim$ 0.7\,Myr).

-Another unrelated discrepancy can be seen between the METISSE and SSE predictions when each star undergoes a supernova explosion to form a compact remnant (NS or BH).
-SSE, despite predicting a lower pre-supernova mass for the primary, predicts the formation of a more massive BH compared to METISSE.
-Similarly, despite the similarity between the pre-supernova masses for the secondary, SSE predicts the formation of a comparatively more massive NS.
-This discrepancy is a result of the carbon-oxygen core mass predicted by each code.
-METISSE relies on the underlying input tracks to provide information about the carbon-oxygen core mass, and therefore can better capture its evolution.
+Another discrepancy can be seen between the METISSE and SSE predictions when each star undergoes a supernova explosion to form a compact remnant (NS or BH).
+SSE, despite predicting a lower pre-supernova mass (11.84\Msun{}) for the primary, predicts the formation of a more massive BH (9\Msun{}) compared to METISSE (8.66\Msun{} BH from a star with pre-supernova mass of 13.6\Msun{}).
+This discrepancy is a result of the carbon-oxygen core mass predicted by each code: SSE predicts higher a carbon-oxygen core mass of 7.08\Msun{} compared to METISSE (6.68\Msun{}).
+Similarly, despite the similarity between the pre-supernova masses for the secondary ($\sim$ 13.7\Msun{}), SSE predicts the formation of a comparatively more massive NS (2.23\Msun{} compared to NS mass of 1.36\Msun{} by METISSE).
+This is again due to discrepancies in their predictions of carbon-oxygen core mass (5.38\Msun{} compared to 4.35\Msun{} core mass by METISSE).
+Since METISSE relies on the underlying input tracks to provide information about the carbon-oxygen core mass, it can better capture the evolution of core.
 SSE, on the other hand, uses a simplified method where the carbon-oxygen core mass grows until a critical value is reached \citep[see Section 5.2 of][for details]{Agrawal:2020}, resulting in a higher carbon-oxygen core mass than METISSE.